StuartHadfield/curriculum-vitae/Curriculum Vitae.md

 * **Post University**
 	- Code4CT, course facilitator focusing on teaching girls from underprivileged backgrounds the fundamentals of computer science.
 This happened on an adhoc basis depending on the organization's needs.
+	- Round Table, a non-political, non-denominational association of young men between the ages of 18 and 40 embracing representatives of nearly every profession and occupation, and whose objectives encompass the encouragement of high ethical standards.
+As a member of the CT9s, we endeavour to improve public welfare in the greater Cape Town area through a variety of community-based events, fundraisers etc.

 * **University of Cape Town**
 	- As a member of the surfing team/society, I helped facilitate outreach sessions every Friday/Saturday.
-The aim of this was of course, to teach children from underprivileged backgrounds to surf, but moreover to discuss their aspirations, studying at university etc.
+The aim of this was of course, to teach children from underprivileged backgrounds to surf, but moreover to be someone with whom they may discuss their aspirations, what studying at university is like etc. Children from poorer communities in South Africa benefit hugely from the opportunity to broaden their mind and improve social awareness, so that was the main focus.

 * **Michaelhouse**
-	- Peter Brown Award for Community Service: Endeavoured to provide a basic music department for one of the local rural schools.
+	- Peter Brown Award for Community Service: Endeavoured to provide a basic music department for one of the local rural schools - Crystal Springs Primary.
+Featured in local newspapers.
 	- SMILE Literacy Program, helping to improve the English literacy of Zulu speaking primary school children through reading/conversational exercises.

 </details>